By Miranda Wilson

 Walking Fingers: Varying the Arm’s Rotation

 Start by playing a chromatic tetrachord (Ex.
-1, p 63).
+1, below).
 Beginning with the first finger on the string, ensure the arm is pronated so that the palm of the left hand faces down to the floor.
 In a smooth, slow movement, rotate the arm so that the palm is more or less opposing the neck of the cello, and “walk” the arm’s weight through to the second finger.
 Continue the rotation of the forearm to walk to the third finger.
 Finally, slightly supinate the forearm to walk to the fourth finger.
 At all times, the fingers should remain curved, and the contact point between finger and string should be the tip of the finger, not its pad.
 The thumb can lightly graze the back of the cello’s neck, but always remain mobile as it gently opposes whichever finger is on the string.
 The third figure shows the student’s left hand as she practices this exercise (Fig. 3).